 Enterprising Initiative and Family Business is an elective course taken by students in the academic area of Business Management.
-In this course students will be exposed to a thorough introduction to the entrepreneurial process, providing them a practical guide to the process of successfully launching and growing an entrepreneurial venture, with a special attention to fostering the entrepreneurial mind set in family businesses.
+In this course students will be exposed to a thorough introduction to the entrepreneurial process, providing them both, a basis for crafting their 'entrepreneurial selves' and a practical guide to the process of successfully launching and growing an entrepreneurial venture, with a special attention to fostering the entrepreneurial mind set in family businesses.